Saturn II: Design

 The baseline for the Saturn II was a Saturn V, without the Boeing-built S-IC first stage.
 The Saturn V's second stage S-II became the first stage, and the non-restartable S-IVB-200 used on the Saturn IB became the second stage.
 Such a vehicle could not fly without modification, because the S-II was designed to operate in the near-vacuum of high altitude space.
-Atmospheric thrust suppression reduced the five Rocketdyne J-2 engines' 1000000 lbf of vacuum thrust to 546500 lbf at sea level, insufficient to lift the 1364900 lb weight of the two stages, even without a payload, off of the ground.
+Atmospheric thrust suppression reduced the five Rocketdyne J-2 engines' 1000000 lbf of vacuum thrust to 546500 lbf at sea level, insufficient to lift the 1364900 lb weight of the two stages off of the ground, even without a payload.
 This required that the S-II be either refit with higher thrust engines, augmented with solid rocket boosters, or both.
 Another design variable was the amount of the full 1005500 lb propellant load carried in the S-II, and 241300 lb in the S-IVB stage.

 Before any version could be put into production, work on all Saturn variants was stopped in favor of launching all future payloads from the Space Shuttle.